 My patented answer on the subject has always been “If 50% or more of the work your tractor will do is forward of the driver, i/e loader work, then an HST is better.
 If most of the work you do will be with implements, such as mowing, choose a Shuttle Shift” Now I’ll give you a brief description of my experiences with both.

 *An HST automatic transmission is operator friendly.
-Easy the most novice user can operate like a Pro.
-It allows you to keep 1 hand on the steering wheel and the other hand on the loader joystick.
+So easy that the most novice user can operate like a Pro.
+It allows you to keep one hand on the steering wheel and the other hand on the loader joystick.
 All while controlling forward & reverse movements with your foot.
-If you have the pleasure of owning a Branson tractor, as I do, the throttle is also tied in with the foot pedal.
-This is called Hydromax.
-A super slick operation!
-As you travel faster, the engine speed increases to compensate.
+My personal tractor is a Branson 4720H.
+On this compact HST the throttle is tied in with the foot pedal.
+(There are different names for this type but Branson calls theirs the Hydromax) A super slick operation!
+As you push on the forward pedal to travel faster, the engine speed increases to compensate.

-*A Shuttle Shift transmission (unlike the cheap semi-shuttle or mechanical styles) allows you to pick a transmission range and gear and then just depress the clutch and move a “shuttle lever” from nuetral to forward or reverse.
+*A Shuttle Shift transmission (unlike the cheap semi-shuttle or mechanical styles) allows you to pick a transmission gear, depress the clutch and move a shuttle lever, next to the steering wheel, from nuetral to forward or reverse.
 If the transmission is Synchronized, You can even shift on the go.
 Just pick a gear you like.
 Then relax and enjoy the ride.

 - An HST requires higher engine RPM’s to keep up with the transmission pump and operate an implement.
 Thus a hotter running engine that is also burning more fuel.
 The HST pump also tends to rob an engine of some horse power.
 An HST tractor will cost more as well. $1,000 – $3,000 more.

 - A Shuttle Shift takes a little more skill and a strong left leg.
 Picture yourself on an afternoon of moving a gravel pile from one place to another.
 You go into the pile, press the clutch, shift to reverse.
+Back up then stop.
 Press the clutch again, shift into forward.
 Repeating that process all day may not be to your liking.

 Those are the basics folks!